Skip to content

 • We don’t use affiliate links or accept commissions.
 We note this explicitly when recommending paid tools.

-For guide structure, checklist item anatomy, formatting conventions, platform path style, and <Alert> usage, see the dedicated page:
+For guide structure, checklist item anatomy, formatting conventions, platform path style, see this page: Page structure & formatting

 If anything in this guide is unclear or you have suggestions for improving it, reach out through the contact page.